isomerpages/moe-hci/_the-hc-advantage/A Leadership Centric Experience.md

 title: A Leadership Centric Experience
 permalink: /the-hc-advantage/ldrship-centric-experience/
 description: ""
+variant: markdown
 ---
 ##### The Ong Teng Cheong Leadership Development Model:

 <img style="width:60%" src="/images/ldrshipmodel.png">

 The Hwa Chongian as a servant leader is one who has people at the core of his being.
 He is&nbsp; therefore one whose primary purpose for leading is to serve others, by enabling others to&nbsp; accomplish their tasks and realize their potential.
 He is also someone who is grounded in&nbsp; strong fundamental moral values.
-Hence the emphasis on 4 orientations of Servant&nbsp; Leadership:
+Hence the emphasis on 4 orientations of Servant&nbsp;Leadership:

 *   Character Orientation&nbsp;
 *   People Orientation&nbsp;&nbsp;